 CONDENSATION

 Now we come to how to treat condensation, which is where anti-condensation paint comes in.
 Other terms you may come across include 'anti-damp paint', 'anti-mould paint' and 'thermal insulating paint'.
 While all of these paints may seem to do the same thing, there are distinct differences.
-Anti-mould and anti-damp paints contain boicides which kill black mould before it can begin to bloom on the surface of interior walls.
+Anti-mould and anti-damp paints contain biocides which kill black mould before it can begin to bloom on the surface of interior walls.
 These products while they can be effective do not prevent the root-cause of the moisture, which is the condensation.
 Furthermore, they generally cannot be painted or overcoated as they must work on the surface of the wall.

 In contrast, anti-condensation paint and thermal insulating paint work to prevent the formation of condensation in the first place.
 These paints achieve this by absorbing and holding heat longer than standard emulsions, meaning condensation cannot form on the surface of the wall as it is evaporated away.
 These anti-condensation properties make these treatments highly effective for bathrooms, kitchens and cold rooms where condensation can easily form due to the cold walls.